-At GEM IVF, our experienced team of doctors will suggest the treatment plan according to your condition.
+At Gem Hospital and IVF Centre, our experienced team of doctors will suggest the treatment plan according to your condition.
 This way, you will get to know about the cost of Laparoscopic tubal recanalization.
 Let’s understand the entire process in detail.

 What is meant by a Laparoscope and Laparoscopy?

 A Laparoscope is a thin tube that has a video camera attached to its one end.
 The doctor will use the tool by making a small cut.
 Through the video camera, the proper images of the inside of the body are seen and the doctor can see everything live on the monitor.
 Only because of the laparoscope, the surgeon can reach the body parts and even without making too much cut.
 The laparoscopy procedure comes under the category of minimally invasive surgery.

 What is laparoscopic tubal recanalization?

 Tubal ligation means tying the fallopian tubes together which is a type of contraception for women who don’t want to conceive.
 Although, if at any point you plan to conceive, then this can be reversed with the laparoscopy method.
 But, keep in mind, whether you can get the recanalization method or not will depend on different factors like: